 In engineering, “characterization” is a basic first step to understanding that which you are working with.
 A civil engineer may “characterize” soil and rock samples prior building a road.
 In my work, we perform a lot of tests to understand the behavior of laser systems.
 How hard can you run a diode before damage is done?
 How does heat, cold, humidity or vibration effect performance now and over time?
-You basically make changes in controlled fashion and then measure and understand all inputs, outputs and how they effect performance and reliability over time.
+You basically make changes in controlled fashion and then measure and understand all resultant moves and how they effect performance and reliability over time.

 I don’t believe that I have ever seen such work (a basic characterization) done by ENT doctors to fully understand their component the “nose” and the effects of their actions on the actual performance of the “system” they are working with which is “humans”.
 So let’s just do that here…….
 In this study I set out to find easy to understand mathematical relationships that I intuitively knew existed in physics and I found them!
 I was tired of hearing debates regarding turbinectomies based solely on subjective non hard data results which have offered only conflicting theories for decades.